PennRobotics/abcm2ps-edits/abcm2ps.rst

    This corresponds to the ``%%indent`` formatting parameter.

 -i, +i
-    Insert a red cercle around the errors in the PostScript output.
+    Insert a red circle around the errors in the PostScript output.

 -j <int>[b], +j
    Output a measure number every <int> measures.